nodejs/nodejs.org/pages/en/docs/meta/topics/dependencies.md

 ### Ada

-For fast URL parsing, Node.js relies on [WHATWG Spec](https://url.spec.whatwg.org) compliant URL parser called Ada.
+For fast URL parsing, Node.js relies on a [WHATWG Spec](https://url.spec.whatwg.org) compliant URL parser called Ada.
 Ada is used in all areas of Node.js including but not limited to module resolution, network requests and filesystem.